jeescu/jeescu/README.md

 - 🌱 Learning some design architectures.
 Practicing leadership.
 - :bulb: I'm interested in all new ideas and solutions.
-- 💬 Talk to me about anything.
-Not really.
-- ⚡️ Fun-Fact: I have an idea; too late.

 <!-- #### <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> I love connecting with different people :) -->